-Most presents under the tree this year will be manufactured outside of the United States, including gifts made in the U.S. which likely have components from foreign countries.
+Most presents under the tree are manufactured in part outside of the United States—including presents labeled as being made in the U.S.

 Even Santa Claus benefits from global trade.
 Despite having the world’s most skilled toy manufacturers, elves, Santa surely imports raw materials.
 After all, the North Pole is not rich in natural resources and toy components do not appear by magic.

-LEGO, the much-beloved and iconic brand of plastic building bricks, is a family-owned Danish company that manufactures and distributes its products globally.
-LEGO manufactures in China, Hungary, the Czech Republic, and NAFTA-member Mexico.
+LEGO, the much-beloved and iconic brand of plastic building bricks, is a family-owned Danish company that manufactures its products globally— China, Hungary, the Czech Republic, and NAFTA-member Mexico.

-Whether you prefer Samsung, Apple, or another brand of smartphone, chances are high that its processor and other component parts come from many places and is assembled in Asia.
+Chances are high that processors and other component parts in Samsung, Apple, or other smartphone brands come from many countries and are assembled in Asia.

 In 2015, Korea-based Samsung had manufacturing plants in six countries—Vietnam, Korea, China, India, Brazil, and Indonesia.
 Apple uses suppliers from around the globe, with a heavy emphasis on China, to create components for its products, including the iPhone.

-The automobile market in the U.S., for both U.S. and foreign car companies, is dependent on a North American supply chain to stay competitive.
+For both U.S. and foreign car companies, the American automobile market is dependent on a North American supply chain to stay competitive.
 NAFTA reduced or eliminated tariffs across the continent and automobile sector, allowing vehicles to be manufactured at the most cost-effective locations, lowering consumer prices and keeping the U.S. auto industry competitive in the global economy.

 Foreign brands such as Volkswagen, Toyota, Audi, and Honda make the vehicles they sell to Americans in North America.
-American consumers benefit from the variety increase and cost reduction that NAFTA provides in this sector.
+American consumers benefit from the variety increase, jobs, and cost reductions that NAFTA provides in this sector.
 However, the cost of giving a new car could increase in the coming years if USMCA is adopted.